 I am not aware of the Chancellor’s decision, or the timing of the Chancellor’s decision.
 However, as a former member of the Treasury Committee, I think it is of the utmost importance that the Committee carries out proper due diligence and scrutiny of appointments, which is hugely beneficial to the good running of the country.

-The Leader of the House clearly thinks that we were all born yesterday, but we are not going to fall for trickery over a dissolution motion which has already been sought and which would allow him to crash us out with a no-deal Brexit before 31 October.
+The Leader of the House clearly thinks that we were all born yesterday, but we are not going to fall for trickery over a dissolution motion that has already been sought and that, would allow him to crash us out with a no-deal Brexit before 31 October.
 Why does he not publish the motion now, so that we can see it?
-Will he state whether it is amendable, and when he plans to table it?
+Will he state whether it is amendable and when he plans to table it?

 I am very grateful for that question.
 The hon.
 Gentleman has just said that he expects his party to lose the election.
 Not only has the Labour party passed a surrender Bill, but it has now decided to surrender as a political force.
 What we have just heard is that Labour Members do not think that they can have an election on 15 October.
 Why?
 Because they would lose.
 If they are so confident that they would win, they can win and cancel Brexit, which is their real purpose, but they do not trust the people.

 Barely a life in this place, or beyond in our constituencies—perhaps through family or friends—has not been touched by cancer and its treatment.
 You, Mr Speaker, and the Leader of the House will know of the critical relationship between detection, diagnosis and definitive treatment.
 Will the Leader of the House therefore arrange either a statement or a debate on early diagnosis?
 It would assuage fear, prevent pain and, hopefully, stop people dying.